 Certain types of work have been invisibilised as work.
 When nannies appear in children’s literature I doubt their presence is coded by child readers as ‘work’.
 This is because the work of mothers is not regarded (or valued) as work, and nannies are mother stand-ins.
 The same could be said of maids, where they appear in children’s stories.

 - 1. How is work depicted in children’s books that you have read lately?

-2. Is there a gender difference between who works and who doesn’t?
+- Is there a gender difference between who works and who doesn’t?
 (Who performs the nurturing work in children’s stories?)

-3. What sorts of jobs to fathers most typically have?
+- What sorts of jobs do fathers in fiction most typically have?

-4. We typically spend a third of our days working.
+- We typically spend a third of our days working.
 But most children’s stories gloss over these hours.
-Then again, so do mainstream stories for adults: work is generally not that interesting.
+Then again, so do mainstream stories for adults: most people’s work is generally not that interesting.
 Nevertheless, children might well absorb certain messages about the nature of work and who does it.
 What might those messages be?

 To discuss the issue of blue collar work and its negative portrayal in society, Sociology Sounds recommends Daddy’s Hands by Holly Dunn.